ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping/index.md

 ## Open Groups by Default

 To have groups open by default, implement the grid callback `isGroupOpenByDefault`.
-The callback is called each time a group is created.
+This callback is invoked each time a group is created.

 <snippet>
 const gridOptions = {
-    // expand when year is 2004 or when country is United States
+    // expand when year is '2004' or when country is 'United States'
     isGroupOpenByDefault: params => {
         return (params.field == 'year' && params.key == '2004') ||
             (params.field == 'country' && params.key == 'United States');